 At a minimum, the insurance should protect you against trip cancellation and trip interruption, should you need to cancel your trip due to circumstances such as training injuries or sickness or emergencies.

-For our customers residing in the USA, we recommend that you obtain Travel Guard's Silver, Gold or Platinum plans, which provide coverage for high altitude trekking, trip cancellation, interruption and delay; lost, stolen and damaged baggage; medical expenses and emergency medical evacuation; and luggage delay, for a low cost.
-You can compare the Silver, Gold or Platinum plans and purchase online through Travel Guard.
+For our customers residing in the USA, we recommend that you obtain Travel Guard's Deluxe, Preferred or Essential plans, which provide coverage for high altitude trekking, trip cancellation, interruption and delay; lost, stolen and damaged baggage; medical expenses and emergency medical evacuation; and luggage delay, for a low cost.
+You can compare the Deluxe, Preferred or Essential plans and purchase online through Travel Guard.

 For our international customers, we recommend that you obtain travel insurance through World Nomads.

 Climbers are strongly advised to obtain travel insurance immediately after booking their trip.
 Travel Guard insurance covers trip cancellation due to pre-existing conditions only when insurance is purchased within 15 days of booking.
 Clients must be able to provide proof of insurance to staff upon request.
 Clients who fail to obtain travel insurance will not be allowed to climb.

 Our climbs originate in Moshi, a coffee-producing gateway town to Mount Kilimanjaro.
 Moshi is located at the base of the mountain to its south, at approximately 3,000 feet.
 Moshi is a short 25 mile drive from Kilimanjaro International Airport (airport code: JRO).
 If you fly into Kilimanjaro International Airport, we can arrange for transport from the airport to the hotel.
-Transfers are available at any time, including early morning or late evening, and take about 40 minutes.
+Transfers are available at any time, including early morning or late evening, and take about 40 minutes (see What is Kilimanjaro Airport Like?).

 KLM flies from the USA and UK to Kilimanjaro International Airport regularly.
 KLM flights typically arrival at Kilimanjaro International Airport in the evenings.
 Most people choose not to take a rest day, and will begin climbing the following morning.
 But it is a good idea to take a rest day to recover from a long flight, to adapt to the new environment, and to get your things ready for the trek.
 Flights from the USA to JRO typically range from $1,500 to $3,500, depending on the season.